darakibr/GBS/README.md

-# Test1 python code
-## Tutorial Guide
+# GBS data analysis codes
+## Python and Bash scripts to run data analysis on Gene data
 Testing out some different things

-import seaborn